harrisjose/blog/src/pages/cache-dedupe-api/index.md

 ## Cache Invalidation

 Checking if a request exists in cache or removing one from the cache is pretty straightforward.
-But in most cases you'd usually want the cache to expire based on a timeout.
+But in most cases, you'd usually want the cache to expire based on a timeout.
 Let's introduce a config object to our **_createRequest_** function that lets us specify how long a request should be persisted in the cache via a **cacheTimeout** prop.
 We'll also add a way to force cache invalidation with the **force** prop.

 ```javascript
 class Cache {